 If a team cannot get their headsets working, the other team must shut down their communication.
 It’s a rule that we commonly see in the NFL.

 During the middle of a game, headsets may get interfered with because of all the cell phones and information being passed around the stadium.
 Technology has since come a long way, but we still see interference with headsets.

 The most notable headset fiasco was Bill Walsh’s 49ers team and Bill Parcels’ New York Giants.
 As Parcels is famously quoted:

 Walsh liked to script plays at the beginning of the game.
 Against the Giants one year, the headsets on his sideline happened to go out.
 Not as big of a deal since he knew what the 49ers were going to do at the start of the game anyway.
 But that meant the Giants and Bill Parcells had to put their headsets down too.

 “Getting ready to play them again next year in the playoffs, and I said to Bill, ‘These phones go out again to start the game, I’m gonna expose you,'” Parcells recalled.
 “He looked at me with a little wink and says, ‘Just a little gamesmanship.’
 And I said, ‘I understand.'”

 Headsets play a major role in communication for coaches.
-Without headsets, adjustments wouldn’t be able to be made at the rapid rate in which they are made.
+Without headsets, adjustments wouldn’t be made at the rapid rate at which they are made.
 Offenses and defenses would get exposed more frequently.